 For those planning on living in their home its really important to check your sites licence.
 Covid really highlighted the number of people using their holiday homes as their primary residence, all of whom found themselves homeless when they were told they had just 48 hours to leave site when everything was closed.
 Although we would like to think we won’t have another event like this in our lifetime it is worth knowing you can not legally live on a holiday park.
 You would need to find a park with a residential licence – a good rule is, if the site isn’t open 365 days of the year, it’s probably got a holiday licence and this can’t be your primary home.

-Overall remember it is a lifestyle choice.
+Overall remember it is a lifestyle choice buying a holiday home.
 If you are going to need to rent it out more often than you use it you would be better off booking a break every month and save yourself the stress!
-I hope you found 10 things you need to know before buying a holiday home useful and If you have any questions feel free to ask below
+I hope you found 10 things you need to know before buying a holiday home useful and If you have any questions about buying a holiday home feel free to ask below

 Follow me on Social Media just click to go straight to my profile

 Or join my mailing list below – We promise not to share your information and only contact you with information related to my blog and posts